“Luxurious, spacious, and spotlessly clean apartments in Berlin’s attractive Schöneberg district (sleeping 2-5)”

 - The 2- and 3-bedroom apartments are very spacious and ideal for families or groups of friends

-- Ideal for longer trips, too, with well-equipped kitchens, a washing machine/dryer, and plenty of storage space
+- Ideal for longer stays with well-equipped kitchens, a washing machine/dryer, and plenty of storage space

 - A stone’s throw from Winterfeldtplatz, where one of Berlin’s best food markets takes place twice a week

-- The views from the apartments are a little drab, but you're literally a 2-minute walk from pretty Winterfeldtplatz
+- Views from the apartments are a little drab, but you're literally a 2-minute walk from pretty Winterfeldtplatz

-- Though the friendly, helpful management have an office in the building, it is closed on weekends (you can pick up keys though)
+- Though the friendly, helpful management have an office in the building, it is closed on weekends (there's a safe key lock system)

 Best time to go